DevShop

 Each remote server can have one or many services on it.
 You can connect a server with apache, mysql, and solr, or you can use separate servers for apache and mysql.

 NOTE: Remote servers must be setup and configured manually, for now.
 Work is progressing to make installation of remote servers fully automatic.
-See Remote servers (multiserver) and Remote webserver configuration for more information on aegir remote servers.
+See and for more information on aegir remote servers.

 Amazon Web Services Example